OMA Award Spotlight -Rock & Roll Hall of Fame

 To help celebrate October as Arts and Humanities Month, and to kick-off the call for nominations for this year's OMA awards, we'll be highlighting our 2020 OMA Award of Achievement winners throughout the month with our OMA Award Spotlight.
 We are featuring these Award Winner Spotlights during Arts and Humanities Month to help champion the amazing projects, programs and professionals that make Ohio's museum community strong.

 The Awards of Achievement are presented to reflect the outstanding quality and caliber of work by Ohio museums and their professionals in two categories: Institutional Achievement Awards and Individual Achievement Awards.

 Nominations for these awards are incredibly detailed.
 This in-depth process helps to illustrate how these institutions and individuals have gone “above and beyond” the normal call of duty to support their institution, serve their public and advance the cause of the museum community.

-Did your museum have a spectacular exhibit during the 2019 season?
-Be sure to nominate it for the 2019 award for Best Exhibition!
+Did your museum have a spectacular exhibit - virtual or physical - during the 2021 season?
+Be sure to nominate it for the 2021 award for Best Exhibition!
 Learn more here.